 Crystal Castles © 1983 Atari.

+When Crystal Castles first appeared in the arcades, it amazed players with its sharp graphics and pseudo 3-D mazes.
 The game was originally supposed to be a variation on the mega-hit "Asteroids" and the working title was 'Toporoids' (from TOPOgraphics and asteROIDS).
 It featured a one-legged robot and/or a spaceship placed in 3-D mazes lined with asteroids and the goal was (of course) to shoot them.
 The mazes were similar to those in Crystal Castles.

 The character 'Bentley Bear' was originally named 'Braveheart Bear' in the released prototypes.
 But, Atari ran into trouble over that name from the American Indians and so had to change it.
 Whenever Bentley is killed, he shrinks, and says something in a cartoon-type balloon above his head.
 The four possible sayings are: OUCH; OH NO; BYE; and #?!.

 Originally, FXL designed the game so that Bentley could jump while in a tunnel.
 But he decided to take that ability away when he saw Bentley's head popping through the roof!

 The game was programmed in 6502, and Fortran was used as tool for programming.

 All of the musical themes in the game are from works of classical music.
 The tune when you first start the game and the bonus life music, are both from The Mephisto Waltz by Liszt.
 The last gem bonus music is from one of the scenes in Tchaikovsky's Nutcracker Suite.
 And, the triumphant theme played when you complete Level 10 is of course from The 1812 Overture, again from Tchaikovsky.